alexrintt/kanade/README.md

 ## Features

-This is what we offer
+This is what is currently implemented:

 - Apk extraction, I'm sure you are not expecting that.
 - Multiple apk extraction at once.